 Discover 8 Ontario Outdoor Activities this Summer

-Grab your bubble to enjoy these 9 Ontario outdoor activities in Oxford County this summer.
+Grab some friends or family to enjoy these 8 Ontario outdoor activities in Oxford County this summer.
 You'll enjoy local food, hands-on experiences and more!

 Want to skip ahead?

 1. Visit a Farm for Fresh & Local Harvest

 One of our favourite year-round activities is visiting Oxford County’s many farms.
 In summer, with so much in season, it’s extra rewarding.
 Oxford’s farmers grow everything from blueberries and raspberries to elderberries, melons, potatoes and so much more.

 Those looking to fire up the grill will find locally-raised chicken, beef and even bison!
 Plus, check out several delicious preserves, award-winning cheese and so much more.